ronin-rb/ronin-metasploit/README.md

 * Auto-detects where Metasploit is commonly installed.
 * Allows loading Metasploit Modules.
-* Maps in the Metasploit Database using [DataMapper](http://datamapper.org).
+* Provides read-only access to the Metasploit Database using [DataMapper](http://datamapper.org).

 ## Synopsis